Rico-febrian/elt-pipeline-for-supply-chain-business/README.md

           Start by creating all the mart models.
 These models will implement the transformation logic for your raw data.

         - **Set up the core models configuration**

-          After creating the mart models, set up the core models configuration.
-This configuration is used to create constraints and perform some data quality testing.
+          After creating the model, you can define relationships between tables and add some generic tests to ensure data consistency and accuracy by setting up a the core models configuration.

-        For a complete overview of the marts layer models, check here: [marts layer]()
+        For a complete overview of the marts layer models, check here: [marts layer](https://github.com/Rico-febrian/elt-pipeline-for-supply-chain-business/tree/main/dags/dbt/elt_with_dbt_snowflake/models/marts/core)

   - ### Create Snapshot Model

     In this project, I used DBT snapshots to track and store changes in data over time.
 These snapshots follow the **Slowly Changing Dimension (SCD) strategy**, as defined in the data warehouse design.
 This allows the system to capture historical changes and keep the data up-to-date.

-    For a complete overview of the snapshot models, check here: [snapshot models]()
+    For a complete overview of the snapshot models, check here: [snapshot models](https://github.com/Rico-febrian/elt-pipeline-for-supply-chain-business/tree/main/dags/dbt/elt_with_dbt_snowflake/snapshots)

-  - ### Create Constraints

-    After creating the model, you can define relationships between tables and add some generic tests to ensure data consistency and accuracy by setting up a DBT constraints configuration.

-    In this project, I created a DBT constraints configuration in the marts layer.
-For more details about the configuration, check here: [link]

-  - ### Create Data Tests
+  - ### Create Singular Tests

     I also wrote singular tests to verify specific functional requirements and validate the data.
 These tests help ensure the reliability of data transformations and outputs.
-For more details about the configuration, check here: [link].
+For more details about the configuration, check here: [singular tests](https://github.com/Rico-febrian/elt-pipeline-for-supply-chain-business/tree/main/dags/dbt/elt_with_dbt_snowflake/tests).

   - ### Test the DBT Models